jrsinclair/mazes-presentation/presentation.md

 $$ n ^ 2 $$

 Note: So the total number of rooms will be $$n^2$$.
 So we can create an array with $$n^2$$ entries, and map over it to create a Map.

+---

+## Point → List<Point>

-This Map will have points as keys, and each value for the map will be a List of rooms it's connected to.
+Note: This (immutable) Map will have points as keys, and each value for the map will be a List of rooms it's connected to.

 ---